Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Magnetic ordering

 \subsection{Magnetic order parameters from NQR and NMR}

 In this section, we discuss the possible magnetic OPs in view of the NQR experiments by Kibune \textit{et al.}\ \cite{kibune_observation_2022} and NMR experiments by Ogata \textit{et al.}\ \cite{ogata_parity_2023, ogata_appearance_2024}.
-There is no experimental indication that the magnetic order breaks translational symmetry and we here restrict ourselves to magnetic orders that preserve this symmetry.
 The NQR and NMR experiments are sensitive to the local magnetic field at $\mathrm{As}$ positions.
 There are two inequivalent positions, see Fig.~\ref{fig:level_splitting}: $\mathrm{As}(1)$ forms a square lattice in the middle between two $\mathrm{Ce}$ layers.
 The $\mathrm{As}(1)$ square lattice is rotated by $45^\circ$ relative to the $\mathrm{Ce}$ square lattice and contains twice as many sites. $\mathrm{As}(2)$ is vertically aligned with $\mathrm{Ce}$ sites and does not lie in the middle between $\mathrm{Ce}$ layers.
-The central result of \cite{kibune_observation_2022} is that in the absence of an applied magnetic field, the local magnetic field at the $\mathrm{As}(1)$ site is consistent with zero, whereas the local field at $\mathrm{As}(2)$ is clearly nonzero, as shown by a strong broadening of the NQR peak.
+The central result of Ref.\ \cite{kibune_observation_2022} is that in the absence of an applied magnetic field, the local magnetic field at the $\mathrm{As}(1)$ site is consistent with zero, whereas the local field at $\mathrm{As}(2)$ is clearly nonzero, as shown by a strong broadening of the NQR peak.
 The NMR experiments \cite{ogata_parity_2023} are consistent with this result.

-It is natural to attribute the magnetic order to the $\mathrm{Ce}$ \textit{f} moments.
+It is natural to attribute the magnetic order to the $\mathrm{Ce}$ \textit{f} moments \cite{ptok_electronic_2021}.
 Alternatively, it may be the consequence of TR-symmetry-breaking superconductivity, which is carried by electrons at the Fermi energy, which also have a high $\mathrm{Ce}$ \textit{f}-orbital weight.
-Here, we consider magnetic moments at the $\mathrm{Ce}$ sites.
-We first consider a single $\mathrm{Ce}$ double layer with the $\mathrm{As}(1)$ layer in the center.
-The absence of a magnetic field at the $\mathrm{As}(1)$ sites strongly constrains the possible magnetic moments at the $\mathrm{Ce}$ sites.
-These moments can be decomposed into components along the lattice axes.
-There are three linearly independent possible orders, which are shown in Fig.~\ref{fig:magnetic_order_As1_zero_field}.
-All linear combination of these configurations are also compatible with the NQR experiments.
-The second and third configuration are degenerate.
+In the following, we determine the spin configurations that are consistent with vanishing local magnetic field at all As(1) sites and nonzero field, of equal magnitude, at all As(2) sites, in view of the NQR experiments \cite{kibune_observation_2022}, without prior assumptions on translational invariance.